aptech/docs/docs/CR-dot.rst

     :return z: The dot product of *x* and *y*.

-    :type z: scalar or Kx1
+    :rtype z: scalar or Kx1

 Remarks
 ----------